 Those jeans you're wearing?
 They're part of a decades-old debate about whether — and when — you should wash denim.
 It's a contested topic filled with pseudoscience and conjecture, one centered around an Odyssean journey designed to coax a legendary article of clothing into the perfectly worn pair of jeans.

 How often jeans should be laundered is dependent on a number of factors, including fabric, dye and your personal feelings on bacteria.
-But first, Ben Bowlin, host of our BrainStuff video above, lets you in on some surprising information.
-Denim is only partially dyed, so if you prefer a deep indigo color, think long and hard before putting those pants in the washing machine.
+But first, Ben Bowlin, host of our accompanying BrainStuff video, lets you in on some surprising information.
+Denim is only partially dyed, so if you prefer a deep indigo color, think long and hard before putting those pants in the washing machine and definitely turn them inside out.
+(Actually, you may want to think long and hard about how attached you are to that indigo color anyway, considering how water-intensive and toxic the process of dyeing denim can be.
+But that's a separate article.)

 Denim is created when cotton fibers are made into a twill weave.
 In a twill weave, a yarn called the weft is woven crosswise, passing over and under vertically placed warp fibers.
 Typically, only the warp threads are dyed.
 This means the weft threads remain white, a quality that gives the inside of blue jeans its lighter color.